 Walrus Operator Pitfalls

-The walrus operator is a new syntax that is only available in Python 3.8 and later.
-This means that any code you write that uses the := syntax will only work on the most recent versions of Python.
+The walrus operator is a newer syntax that’s only available in Python 3.8 and later.
+This means that any code you write that uses the :=

-Experience with the walrus operator indicates that := will not revolutionize Python.
-Instead, using assignment expressions where they are useful can help you make several small improvements to your code that could benefit your work overall.
+will not revolutionize Python.
+Instead, using assignment expressions where they’re useful can help you make several small improvements to your code that could benefit your work overall.

 Conclusion

-You now know how the new walrus operator works and how you can use it in your own code.
-By using the := syntax, you can avoid different kinds of repetition in your code and make your code both more efficient and easier to read and maintain.
+syntax, you can avoid different kinds of repetition in your code and make your code both more efficient and easier to read and maintain.
 At the same time, you shouldn’t use assignment expressions everywhere.
-They will only help you in some use cases.
+They’ll only help you in specific use cases.

 In this tutorial, you learned how to:

-• Identify the walrus operator and understand its meaning
+- Identify the walrus operator and understand its meaning

-• Understand use cases for the walrus operator
+- Understand use cases for the walrus operator

-• Avoid repetitive code by using the walrus operator
+- Avoid repetitive code by using the walrus operator

-• Convert between code using the walrus operator and code using other assignment methods
+- Convert between code using the walrus operator and code using other assignment methods

-• Use appropriate style in your assignment expressions
+- Use appropriate style in your assignment expressions

 To learn more about the details of assignment expressions, see PEP 572.
-You can also check out the PyCon 2019 talk PEP 572: The Walrus Operator, where Dustin Ingram gives an overview of both the walrus operator and the discussion around the new PEP.
+You can also check out the PyCon 2019 talk PEP 572: The Walrus Operator, where Dustin Ingram gives an overview of both the walrus operator and the discussion around the PEP.

 Watch Now This tutorial has a related video course created by the Real Python team.
 Watch it together with the written tutorial to deepen your understanding: Python Assignment Expressions and Using the Walrus Operator